blackrosezy/statsd-agent/README.md

 /opt/statsd-agent/statsd-agent.py
 /etc/init/statsd-agent.conf
 ```
-The statsd-agent.py will automatically start as service on system startup or you can start using upstart command:
+The statsd-agent.py will automatically start as service on system startup or you can manually start it using the following command:
 ```
 service statsd-agent start
 ```

 ## Installation (Other Linux/Windows/Mac)
 stasd-agent.py is just a python file.
-You may run it directly using python command:
+You can ru it directly using python command:
 ```
 python statsd-agent.py (Ubuntu)
 ```